reach-sh/reach-lang/docs/src/tut/mkt/index.md

 load: /examples/mkt-1-starter/index.rsh
 ```

-This code isn't doing anything yet but it is an important foundation to what is to built in this tutorial.
+This code isn't doing anything yet but it is an important foundation for what is to be built in this tutorial.
-`Reach` projects begins with this structure.
+`Reach` projects begin with this structure.

 * Line 1 helps `Reach` to decide how to compile or run the DApp.
 Without it, you will get an error.